Please read this before referring someone in need to us.

 When you create an e-voucher, you need to:

-- Select collection or delivery: Ideally most people will collect their food from one of our seven welcome centres across Wandsworth borough.
+- Select collection or delivery: Ideally most people will collect their food from one of our six welcome centres across Wandsworth borough.
 However please tick ‘delivery’ and then select ‘Wandsworth FB Warehouse: Deliveries’ instead of a food bank centre, if someone is unable to collect because of disability or illness.
 Please note we only have a limited number of deliveries.

 - Provide person’s contact number: Please provide a working phone number for the person you’re referring if at all possible.
 It’s helpful for all referrals – but essential for deliveries.
 Without one we can’t arrange the delivery!